roman-mueller/puppet4-sandbox/README.md

 There are not yet Vagrant boxes available with Puppet 4 pre-installed.
 I wrote a shell provisioner ("puppetupgrade.sh") which removes Puppet 3.x from the official puppetlabs Vagrant boxes and installs puppet-agent afterwards.
 The advantage of this over me creating a new box is that you can retrace every change I'm making to the trustworthy puppetlabs Vagrant box.

-At the time of writing Vagrant (v1.7.2) does not support Puppet 4 yet (https://github.com/mitchellh/vagrant/issues/3740).
-It is always passing a deprecated option to puppet and it cannot be configured to find the binary at the new correct location.
-To work around this I'm using a inline shell provisioner to call puppet from Vagrant.

 There is no DNS server running in the private network.
 All nodes have each other in their `/etc/hosts/` files.